 Ott (1989) identified four functions of culture.
 Firstly, it provides shared patterns of cognitive interpretations so that organisational members know how they are expected to act and think.
 Secondly, it also provides shared patterns of affect, an emotional sense of involvement and commitment to organisational values and mal codes so that members know what they are expected to value and how they are expected to feel.
 Thirdly, culture defines boundaries allowing identification of members and non-members.
-Finally, culture operates as an eganisational control mechanism, prescribing and prohibiting certain behaviours - adding to members' perceived confusion regarding organisational culture, the concept of organisational finate is often used to describe culture.
-To demystify organisational culture, it is essential to mify the differences between organisational culture and climate.
+Finally, culture operates as an organisational control mechanism, prescribing and prohibiting certain behaviours - adding to business' perceived confusion regarding organisational culture, the concept of organisational dimate is often used to describe culture.
+To demystify organisational culture, it is essential to clarify the differences between organisational culture and climate.

-Crganisational culture and leadership
+25 Organisational culture and leadership

-their research into effective organisations Ball and Ashbury (1989) have found that leaders their organizations; they are intrepid inspects relying on inspection and expectations; the up people with excitement; they get their hands dirty at the coalface; they blaze the sniffing out business opportunities; they push their people to the extreme; they focus they communicate constantly; and they draw and keep top people around them.
-Schein (1992) maintains that the unique function of leadership that distinguishes it from management and administration is the concern for creating, embedding and managing culture in the organisation.
+their research into effective organisations Ball and Ashbury (1989) have found that leaders their organizations; they are intrepid inspects relying on inspection and expectations; fire up people with excitement; they get their hands dirty at the coalface; they blaze the in sniffing out business opportunities; they push their people to the extreme; they focus attention on what they want; they unite the organisation around a vision of the they communicate constantly; and they draw and keep top people around them.
+Schein

+(1992) maintains that the unique function of leadership that distinguishes it from management and administration is the concern for creating, embedding and managing culture in the organisation.